 Compound: Addix Soft

-Casing: Trail Pro, radial construction
+Casing: Trail Pro

 Tubeless: Yes, TLE